omacranger/fontawesome-subset/README.md

 # FontAwesome Subset

-Love FontAwesome but don't need 1800 icons bundled on every page of the site?
+Love FontAwesome but don't need thousands of icons bundled on every page of the site?
 Me either. `fontawesome-subset` is a utility for creating subsets of FontAwesome for optimized use on the web.
 It works by taking glyph names that you've used (`angle-left`, `caret-up`, etc) and creating an optimized font with only the glyphs you need.
 Yes, SVG icons and fragments are fancier and more feature filled - but if you already have a website built using the webfont - why switch -- right?

 ## Usage
 Install: